 These guys just gave me 2% on a 5 year CD, but you have ask for it.

-The Texas Ratio for Fulton Bank of New Jersey decreased dramatically from 14.05% as of December 31, 2012 to 9.61% as of December 31, 2013, resulting in a positive change of 31.63%.This indicates that the balance sheet and financial strength for Fulton Bank of New Jersey has improved dramatically in recent periods.
+The Texas Ratio for Fulton Bank of New Jersey decreased slightly from 12.12% as of March 31, 2013 to 10.42% as of March 31, 2014, resulting in a positive change of 14.01%.This indicates that the balance sheet and financial strength for Fulton Bank of New Jersey has improved slightly in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Fulton Bank of New Jersey has $3.4 billion in assets with $532.16 million in equity, resulting in a capitalization level of 15.63%, which is excellent.